-This course is offered to sophomores who earned a final grade of a B or higher in Honors Cell Biology, a B+ or higher in Algebra I Level 2 or Honors Geometry, and are placed in ELA Level 1 or 2.
+This course is offered to sophomores who earned a final grade of a B or higher in Honors Cell Biology, a B+ or higher in Algebra I Level 2 or Honors Geometry and are placed in ELA Level 1 or 2 or receive a recommendation from their ninth-grade science teacher and the science department chair.
 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course completes the Biology standards introduced in grade 9 and prepares students for the Biology MCAS examination at the end of grade 10.
-Students will study the principles of genetics as well as the interrelationship and effect of evolution on biodiversity in the populations of living things.
-Critical thinking skills will be developed through pre- and post-activity discussions and lab reports.
+Students will study the principles of geneticsas well as the interrelationship and effect of evolution on biodiversity in the populations of living things.
+Critical thinking skills will be developed through pre- and postactivity discussions and lab reports.
 Microscopes and computers will be utilized to enrich laboratory work and scientific investigation.
 Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.